The Centreon Anomaly Detection module detects deviations from the regular behavior of a service. It uses dynamic thresholds to trigger alerts.

 What is the data used for?

 The data is used to compute behavior models.
-From these models will be generated predictions used as floating thresholds by the Centreon platform.
+These models will generate predictions used as floating thresholds by the Centreon platform.

 Who has access to the data hosted by the service?

 The data is associated with the access token of the anomaly detection offer.
-They are hosted on the Centreon SaaS Platform and partitioned by platform.
+It is hosted on the Centreon SaaS Platform and partitioned by platform.
 Users with a token can only access their own data.